top of page

 Jeremy Blake, 2001

-Winchester Redux, 2004 a special abridged DVD of Blake’s highly acclaimed Winchester trilogy, produced as a larger editioned multiple with sale proceeds going to benefit Creative Time, a leading public arts presenter in New York City.
+Winchester Redux, 2004 A special abridged DVD of Blake’s highly acclaimed Winchester trilogy, produced as a larger editioned multiple with sale proceeds going to benefit Creative Time, a leading public arts presenter in New York City.

 The Winchester trilogy and Winchester Redux are inspired by my interest in the Winchester Mystery House in San Jose, California.
 The Mansion is an architectural wonder that Sarah Winchester, widow of the heir to the Winchester rifle fortune, constructed over the course of 38 years, beginning in the late 1800’s.
 After suffering the premature death of her child and then her husband, Winchester, informed by her deep belief in Spiritualism, concluded that the angry spirits of those struck down by her family’s guns had cursed her.
 An advisor agreed and suggested that she build an enormously large house–an endeavor that would both accommodate good spirits and ward off evil ones with the sounds of never ending construction.
 The result is an eccentric, sprawling 160-room mansion, well outfitted for the undead with staircases going nowhere, doorways leading out into open air several stories above ground, and miles of darkened hallways for the spirits to roam.